sduzair/Driving-Center-Application-Project/README.md

     - Now if isTimeSlotAvailable is false you don’t show them on G2_page, It means that time slot is already booked
     Summary: You allow the admin user to enter appointment time slot, later display those time slots on Driver’s  and driver can select those and book appointment time slot

+## Driving Tests
+  - Start updating functionality, add anything missing from the previous requirements
+  - Please put more efforts in having all previous requirements done
+  - Now modify G page so that user can pick the time slot and book an appointment,
+  - Add Examiner side of view in the application
+  - Modify the Login UI, so that now from drop down user can select Examiner as well
+  - Add newer middleware so that newer view can only be accessed by Examiner only
+  - If you signup as driver you can see G2_page, G_page
+  - If you signup as examiner you can see Examiner tab
+  - If you signup as Admin you can see Appointment tab
+  - On the examiner page you can see the list of appointment or the driver ready for the drive test
+  - Also, Examiner may want to filter data to see only people looking to G2 test or G test
+  - For this to work, again you need to modify User collection, add one more field TestType
+  - If user adds data from G2_page => TestType = “G2”
+  - If user adds data from G_page => TestType = “G”
+  - Examiner pick one and it will display the details of the driver
+  - Display limited information about Driver ie (Name, Car details etc)
+  - Once driver is selected, Examiner may add comment about the Drive Test (At this point you may assume that Examiner took the drive test and offer comment etc)
+  - Also, Examiner could be able to mark Driver as Pass/Fail (Boolean variable to check if Driver passed the test or not)
+  - For this project, you need to modify User Model to hold TestType (G2 or G), Comment, Pass/Fail data
+  - Now you again modify the Admin view so that Admin can list pass/fail candidates so that he can issue order to create Driver License to external vendor.
+(You don’t need to worry about vendor part).
+Just add functionality so that Admin can list Pass/Fail candidates
+  - Now login with the same Driver whose DriveTest completed recently, and verify the comment added by Examiner and check the status PASS/FAIL

 ## Mongoose Validation Checks:
   - Signup
     - Same password check